 Fermented foods have sustained humans for thousands of years.
 When it comes to our gut flora, exposure to bacteria is a good thing.
 Fermented foods offer the sterile gut a healthy dose of probiotics to help balance our intestinal flora.
-In a prolonged emergency or TEOTWAWKI event, the skill of fermentation will become very useful – even life saving.
+In a prolonged emergency, the skill of fermentation will become very useful – even life saving.
 When the lights go out, a lot of sub 40 degree food will go to waste.

 Food processor with some red cabbage below.

-E.) Once there’s a fair amount of brine in the bottom of your container, start filling the quart jars.
+Once there’s a fair amount of brine in the bottom of your container, start filling the quart jars.
 I try to leave about an inch of head space.
 As you fill the jar, you’ll want to use a utensil to pack the kraut layer by layer.
 I used a big wooden spoon.
-The micro lovelies like it packed tight to better do their thing.
-Fermentation.
+The micro lovelies like it packed tight for better fermentation.